acmeguy/django-kickstart/README.md

 ================

 An attempt to create a private django kickstart, please view this as "learn by doing" exercise rather than a viable option for anyone other than me.
-This project includes all my favorite django modules and is *my* ideal starting point for a web application project.
+This project includes my favorite django modules making it my ideal starting point for elaborate web application projects.

 Goal
 ====
 Build a solid starting point for new, sizable, web projects with proven components, correctly configured and aligned to work well together.
-Have everything in place I like to have available when creating more complex web applications/services.

-Common ground:
 * Excellent development setup which handles all the debugging, profiling and exception handling needs
 * User management, registration and authentication from local or social sources
 * Modern architecture providing advanced solution building